romenjelly/PHP_tempates/readme.md

 # PHP and general-purpose WebDev templates
-By BambeH, written by hand.
+By BambeH (aka romenjelly), written by hand.
 Use freely, no need to credit.